sudara/melatonin_inspector/README.md

 git commit -m "Added melatonin_inspector submodule."
 ```

-To update melatonin_inspector, you can:
+To update melatonin_inspector down the road (gasp! maintained dependencies!?) you can:
 ```git
 git submodule update --remote --merge modules/melatonin_inspector
 ```

+### 2. Tell JUCE about the module

-If you use CMake, you can inform JUCE about the module in your `CMakeLists.txt`:
+If you use CMake, inform JUCE about the module in your `CMakeLists.txt`.
+Important: Do this *before* your call to `juce_add_module`!!
 ```
 juce_add_module("modules/melatonin_inspector")
 ```

-If you use projucer, you will have to add the module manually.
+If you use projucer, add the module manually.

-### 2. Add as a member of your Editor
+### 3. Add an include to your Editor

-Make sure to include the module header:
+Include the module header:

 ```cpp
 #include "melatonin_inspector/melatonin_inspector.h"
 ```

-Add the inspector as a private member to your Editor, passing a reference to the root component of your UI (typically the the Editor itself, but you could also inspect another window, etc).
+### 4. Add the inspector as a private member to your Editor

+Pass a reference to the root component of your UI (typically the the Editor itself, but you could also inspect another window, etc).

 ```cpp
 MelatoninInspector inspector { *this };